-Trials for pregnant women with Type 1 diabetes
+Benefits for pregnant women with Type 1 diabetes

 A few years later we backed another world-first trial.
 Professor Helen Murphy investigated how the artificial pancreas could help women with Type 1 diabetes during pregnancy, where managing the condition is even more challenging.

 In 2016, Professor Murphy’s trial showed the device was safe and improved blood sugar control in 16 expectant mums who took part, and, most importantly, led to healthy births and babies.

 Laura Carver was one of the women who took part when she was pregnant with Sonny (pictured).

 “I felt like I no longer had diabetes because of the artificial pancreas.
 It was managing my condition and worry away.

 "I knew I was giving myself the best chance of a healthy pregnancy.
 I genuinely believe that without the study we may not have the family that we have today."

 Laura Carver, who took part in a life-changing research trial